U.S. Military Senior Medical Leaders from across Europe take part in Senior Leader Forum

-KAISERSLAUTERN, Germany — U.S. Army Brig.
-Gen. Roger Giraud (center), commander of Medical Readiness Command, Europe and director of Defense Health Network Europe addresses attendees at the 2026 Senior Leader Forum.
-Hosted by Medical Readiness Command, Europe (MRCE) and Defense Health Network Europe (DHN-E), the three-day forum brought together senior military medical leaders from all branches of service across the European theater.
-Held January 21 to January 23, the forum aimed to strengthen the collaborative efforts and operational readiness of U.S. military medical forces in Europe.
-Attendees engaged in a series of lengthy discussions designed to identify existing gaps, barriers, and opportunities within the military healthcare system, enabling leaders to enhance medical readiness and effectiveness.
+KAISERSLAUTERN, Germany — The 2026 Senior Leader Forum, hosted by Medical Readiness Command, Europe (MRCE) and Defense Health Network Europe (DHN-E), brought together senior military medical leaders from all branches of service across the European theater.
+The three-day event, running from January 21 to January 23, aimed to strengthen the collaborative efforts and operational readiness of U.S. military medical forces in Europe.
+This year’s forum focused on promoting a shared understanding of the current state of Team Medical Europe and Africa (Team MED EUR-AF), which encompasses U.S. military medical services across the Europe and Africa theaters.

 |Date Taken: